-NoSo’s Abby Hwong dives inside their softly cinematic, catchy and cathartic debut album ‘Stay Proud of Me,’ a stirring indie pop daydream full of reeling and inner reckoning, emotional upheaval and coming-of-age reflections.
+NoSo’s Baek Hwong dives inside their softly cinematic, catchy and cathartic debut album ‘Stay Proud of Me,’ a stirring indie pop daydream full of reeling and inner reckoning, emotional upheaval and coming-of-age reflections.

 for fans of Gordi, Maggie Rogers, Troye Sivan, Lorde